arxila/arxila-org/CONTRIBUTING.markdown

 ####2.2 Patent License

-For patent claims including, without limitation, method, process, and apparatus claims which you own, control or have the right to grant, now or in the future, you grant to AQUEN OSS a perpetual, worldwide, non-exclusive, transferable, royalty-free, irrevocable patent license, with the right to sublicense these rights to multiple tiers of sublicensees, to make, have made, use, sell, offer for sale, import and otherwise transfer the Contribution and the Contribution in combination with the Material (and
+For patent claims including, without limitation, method, process, and apparatus claims which you own, control or have the right to grant, now or in the future, you grant to AQUEN a perpetual, worldwide, non-exclusive, transferable, royalty-free, irrevocable patent license, with the right to sublicense these rights to multiple tiers of sublicensees, to make, have made, use, sell, offer for sale, import and otherwise transfer the Contribution and the Contribution in combination with the Material (and